atxwang/atxwang.github.io/_posts/2026/never lose jope.md

 psychiatry has the difficulty of being utterly alien to its subjects. i was willing to concede that there was something wrong with me, but i liked my brain and wasn't keen on changing it. the mental health initiatives and therapy-speak that subsumed my late gen z childhood were counterproductive. like everyone else, i bsed my way through those "wellness" worksheets and consigned them mentally to the world of naive, "concerned" adults. *girl interrupted* was guttural, throttling me around between complete psychological and emotional identification with its characters and the threat of a deeply repulsive near-future (disassociation, self-destructive romantic relationships, professional failure) that was quite plausible for me. it was funny and to this day the most cathartic book i've ever read.

-i am writing now as candidly as possible. i edit only for clarity, producing wordslop ramble of unbelievably poo
+i am writing now as candidly as possible. i edit only for clarity. there is no structure, only meandering testimony from a reformed

 **Why I tried to kill myself***